1031-Systems/1031_Delivery/README.md

 python ./Hauntimator.py

 ~~~

-Note that there are several shells supported. bash is the
-default and is activated with just .venv/bin/activate with no shell
-name specified.

 In addition, you may have to find the appropriate requirements file
 for your system.
 If the OSTYPE environment is set then you can use